 The area is open during daylight hours year-round.

 Activities / Facilities

-Volunteers have constructed almost four miles of trails throughout the preserve and they help maintain the trails and improvements.
-Visitors seeking a quick outdoor experience can hike a short 20-minute loop trail from the parking area through a hardwood forest.
+Volunteers and staff have constructed almost seven miles of trails throughout the preserve and they help maintain the trails and improvements.
+Visitors seeking a quick outdoor experience can hike a short 30-minute loop trail from the parking area through a pine/hardwood forest.
 More ambitious trekkers can see all of the preserve.
 The longer trip requires a couple of stream crossings - you might get your feet wet - and can take from two or three hours.
-A 300-year flood caused by a tropical storm washed two large footbridges away.
-Efforts are underway to replace those bridges.
+A 300-year flood caused by a tropical storm washed away two large footbridges.

 Motorized vehicles, horses, hunting, camping and fires are prohibited.